 - C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - Since the total may include students who did not provide gender data, the detail need not sum to the total.
+First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.

-FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 2778 Total first-time, first-year (freshman) women who applied 3317 Total first-time, first-year (freshman) men who were admitted 2573 Total first-time, first-year (freshman) women who were admitted 3106 Total full-time, first-time, first-year (freshman) men who enrolled 247 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 353 Total part-time, first-time, first-year (freshman) women who enrolled 1 Total first-time, first-year (degree-seeking) who applied 6095 Total first-time, first-year (degree-seeking) who were admitted 5659 Total first-time, first-year (degree-seeking) who enrolled 601
+FIRST-TIME, FIRST YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied 3128 Total first-time, first-year women who applied 3714 Total first-time, first-year of another gender who applied Total first-time, first-year men who were admitted 2884 Total first-time, first-year women who were admitted 3558 Total first-time, first-year of another gender who were admitted Total full-time, first-time, first-year men who enrolled 256 Total part-time, first-time, first-year men who enrolled 1 Total full-time, first-time, first-year women who enrolled 347 Total part-time, first-time, first-year women who enrolled 0 Total full-time, first-time, first-year of another gender who enrolled Total part-time, first-time, first-year of another gender who enrolled Total first-time, first-year (degree-seeking) who applied 6842 Total first-time, first-year (degree-seeking) who were admitted 6442 Total first-time, first-year (degree-seeking) enrolled 604

 C2.
-Freshman wait-listed students
+First-time, first-year wait-listed students

-✓ St tudents who met admission requir ements but whos e final admission was contingent t on space avail: ability) ------ ----------------- ------------------ ----------------- ------------------- ---------------- ------------------- --------- ---
+✓ Students who met admission requirements but whose final admission was contingent on space availability)

+Do you have a policy of placing students on a waiting list? ☐ Yes ⊠ No ------------------------------------------------------------- ------- ------